 - Pepper to taste

-- Optional pinches of chipotle powder for heat and kick if you wish – even if you don’t like heat just give it a small pinch – the flavor is amazing!
+- pinch chipotle powder for heat and kick if you wish – even if you don’t like heat just give it a small pinch – the flavor is amazing! optional

 - Combine everything in an airtight container and store in the fridge!
 No fuss!